The big news in home solar isn’t the glut of solar panels worldwide. Or this idea that slashed prices in half and even further.

-Leasing can make solar systems practical for homeowners who may have to move in a few years and worry about investing a lot of money in their home.
-“Why sink $12,000 in a home solar system if you may sell the house in two years?” asks Seth Masia, of the American Solar Energy Society, an association of solar professionals and advocates.
-And lease arrangements transfer to the new owner of a house, which may be a selling point, he says.
-At the end of a lease, depending on the lease agreement, customers can upgrade to a new system, extend the agreement or simply have the panels removed free.
+Leasing can make solar systems practical for homeowners.
+Those who may have to move in a few years and worry about investing a lot of money in their home.
+“Why sink $12,000 in a home solar system if you may sell the house in two years?” asks Seth Masia, of the American Solar Energy Society (ASES).
+ASES is an association of solar professionals and advocates.
+More importantly, lease arrangements transfer to the new owner of a house, is selling point.
+At the end of a lease, depending on the lease agreement, customers can upgrade to a new system.
+Also they can extend the agreement or simply have the panels removed free.

 One risk of leasing now is that no one knows for sure where prices of solar power systems are headed.
 If prices continue to fall, you may get a better deal by waiting to lease.
 Future energy prices are also a variable.
 Part of Hal Wright’s calculation depends on the price of energy rising.
 In his case, 6% annual increases have been typical, he says.
 However, the future cost of electricity varies depending on where you live.
 The most recent report from the U.S. Energy Information Administration says that although electricity prices have been rising in recent years, they are starting to level off and will fall slightly over the next decade.
 Largely due to the “recent, rapid decline of natural gas prices,” the national average cost of electricity is projected to drop 6% from 2010 to 2019, according to the EIA.

-If you have the money upfront to buy a system — so you don’t have to finance it, which may make the proposition too expensive — you should consider buying.
+If you have the money upfront to buy a system or can handle a note go for it.
+Leasing enables you so no worries to finance it.
+Although the proposition may be too expensive; you should consider buying.
 Have solar installers give you bids for both leasing and buying.
-Of course, if you buy a system, you’ll be responsible for maintenance and you won’t have the option of instant savings.
+Of course, if you buy a system, you’ll be responsible for maintenance.
+Also you won’t have the option of instant savings.

 If you do choose to buy, you’ll pay less than in the past because of the current glut of solar panels.
 Consider a six-kilowatt system, which will provide most of the electricity used in most homes.
 In 2010, you typically would have paid $8,000 per kilowatt, says Masia, a price that has now dropped to $4,000.
 So that six-kilowatt, $48,000 system now costs $24,000 — before subsidies.

-At current prices, buying a system makes financial sense only as long as federal and state subsidies and tax credits — and, in some areas, breaks from utility companies — continue.
-The federal government pays for 30% of home solar systems in the form of a tax credit and will do so until the end of 2016.
+At current prices, buying a system makes financial sense only as long as federal and state subsidies and tax credits.
+Even now it still makes sense.
+In some areas, breaks from utility companies continue.
+The federal government pays for 30% of home solar systems in the form of a tax credit and did so until the end of 2018.
 So, in our example, the price for a six-kilowatt system after the federal tax credit is now $16,800.

 Five years ago, state rebates (in states that offered them) typically knocked an additional 25% off the price of a home solar system.
 However, state and utility subsidies have been decreasing along with the price of solar panels.
 At last count, more than 20 states had subsidies.
 The top states for home solar installations, not surprisingly, roughly mirror the states with the best subsidies and programs to support solar power.
 That’s why solar-friendly New Jersey has a high number of solar installations.